smallyunet/hexo-theme-yinwang/README_en.md

 `title` can be freely changed to the desired title content.

-## Formula rendering

-You can use this hexo plugin: [https://github.com/next-theme/hexo-filter-mathjax](https://github.com/next-theme/hexo-filter-mathjax).
-No additional support is required at the topic level.

 ## illustrate

 1. The function of `type: tags` is to identify the current page as a tab page.
 Currently, `tags`, `categories`, `about`, and `display` are supported.
-These are theme-defined content, which are not in the hexo documentation
+These are theme-defined content, which are not included in the hexo documentation

 2. About theme configuration
      - The path of the icon is under the `source` folder of the project (not the source of the theme), directly put `favicon.svg` into `source`